Elementary OS: 7.0 Horus

 elementary OS 7.0 "Horus" was released on 31 January 2023.
 The update focuses on the AppCenter, new features and settings, and the developer platform.
 This version is based on Ubuntu 22.04 LTS.

+8.0 Circe

+elementary OS 8.0 "Circe" was released on 26 November 2024.
+The update introduced improved multitasking, default Flathub integration, and user interface changes focused on inclusive design.
+It is based on Ubuntu 24.04 LTS.